Home » Insights & Tools » Project Management » How to Deal With a Disengaged Project Sponsor

-The evidence is clear: A dominant driver of project success is an actively engaged executive sponsor.
+The evidence is clear: A dominant driver of project success is an actively engaged executive project sponsor.
 But for many of us, that isn’t good news.

 Few executives are trained and prepared to fill the role of a Sponsor.
 Even fewer have the time, resources, and energy to juggle project sponsorship with their “day job.”